 - 1. Connect the bootable media to your computer (insert the CD/DVD or plug in the USB drive). - 2.
-Arrange the boot order in BIOS so that your Acronis bootable media is the first device to be booted. - Refer to Arranging boot order in BIOS for details. - 3.
-Boot your computer from the bootable media and select Acronis True Image OEM.
-Once Acronis True Image OEM is loaded, you can use it to recover your computer.
+Arrange the boot order in BIOS so that your Acronis bootable media is the first device to be booted.

+Refer to Arranging boot order in BIOS for details.

+Boot your computer from the bootable media and select Acronis True Image for Kingston.
+Once Acronis True Image for Kingston is loaded, you can use it to recover your computer.